ianxm/ihx/README.md

-- statements with side effects (such as appending to a file) will not work as expected since all valid statements in a session are re-executed in order to evaluate each statement.
+- statements with side effects (such as appending to a file) will not work as expected since all valid statements in a session are re-executed when each new statement is evaluated.

 installation
 ------------